 Yesterday, after exerting the last few options left to correct my internet crisis, it seems the answer is—yes.
 Something within me broke free.
 Something within me that was about to get stressed out decided, instead, to just surrender.

 Whatever, it said.
 Hakuna Matata.
 Pura Vida.
-Gringo no go crazy.
-Gringo learn to go with flow.
+This gringo is learning to go with flow.

 And, you know what?
 I feel better.